jgaa/stbl/README.md

 - lang: The language for the site, typically used as &lt;html lang={{lang}}&gt;
 - list-articles: A list of articles to be placed in a series cover-page or frontpage.
 Only available when rendering these special pages.
 - menu: The rendered code fot the menu.
+- next-if: The template next.html expanded, if there is a next page.
+- next: The relative path to the next page (if the front-page is generated over several pages).
 - now: The current date (when the site was rendered).
+- prev-if: The template prev.html expanded, if there is a previous page.
+- prev: The relative path to the previous page (if the front-page is generated over several pages).
 - program-name: The name of the generator (stbl).
 - program-version: The version of the generator.
 - pubdate: Published date, including the "Published label - defined in template pubdate.html)